NathanGrs00/football-squad-manager/README.md

 See the [open issues](https://github.com/NathanGRS00/football-squad-manager-bp2/issues) for a full list of proposed features (and known issues).

+## Communication and evaluation strategy

+To ensure the Football Squad Manager continues to evolve and meet user expectations, this project adopts a clear communication and evaluation approach:

+### Feedback & communication

+- Users and contributors are encouraged to submit feedback, bug reports, and feature requests via **[GitHub Issues](https://github.com/NathanGrs00/football-squad-manager-bp2/issues)**.
+- For collaboration and discussions, use **GitHub Discussions** or comment on **Pull Requests**.
+- Major updates and changes will be documented in the **Releases** section.

+### Evaluation and improvement

+- All features are manually tested before each release to ensure the application remains stable and usable.
+- Feedback from users and testers plays a key role in prioritizing new features and improvements.
+- Reported bugs and edge cases are tracked and reviewed regularly through the issue tracker.
+- Internal testing focuses on:
+  - **Usability** – intuitive and user-friendly interface for managers, assistants, and physiotherapists.
+  - **Functionality** – ensuring smooth player and selection management.
+  - **Database integration** – reliability of local SQL data operations.

 ## Contact

 Nathan - [@LinkedIn](https://www.linkedin.com/in/nathangeers/) - nathangeers2@gmail.com